ppamidimarri/TeslaCamMerge/README.md

 12. Add UNIX user ID for this project to the group `sambashare` with: `sudo usermod -a -G sambashare <userid>`

-**D. Setup the locations for the dashcam footage to be stored** This location is different from the SMB share for two reasons: flatten the directory structure for the clips, and prevent making your clips deletable over the SMB share.
+**D. Setup the locations for the dashcam footage to be stored**

+This location is different from the SMB share for two reasons: (a) flatten the directory structure for the clips, and (b) prevent making your clips deletable over the SMB share.

 1. Create a directory where all your clips will be stored, (e.g. `/home/<userid>/Footage` with the command `mkdir /home/<userid>/Footage`
 2. Change to that directory using `cd /home/userid>/Footage`